SeonghwanSeo/PharmacoNet/README.md

 Official Github for ***PharmacoNet: Accelerating Large-Scale Virtual Screening by Deep Pharmacophore Modeling*** by Seonghwan Seo* and Woo Youn Kim.

-PharmacoNet is a two-step scoring framework for pre-screening in large-scale virtual screening:

 1. Fully automated protein-based pharmacophore modeling based on image instance segmentation modeling
 2. Coarse-grained graph matching at the pharmacophore level